ably/asset-tracking-android-rider-app-demo/README.md

 - `*_history.log` - contains location history from the session and is available only after the publisher disconnects

 There are the following options available on the settings menu:
-- "Close session and save logs" - disconnects current publisher and exports
+- "Close session and save logs" - disconnects current publisher and exports location history logs
-- "Export logs" - shares all files present in the log directory inside the app's private storage
+- "Export logs" - shares all files present in the log directory inside the app's private storage using Android share intent
 - "Remove logs" - removes all files present in the log directory inside the app's private storage
 - "Start session" - creates a new publisher and connects it to Ably
 - "Restart application" - restarts the application process.
-Will restart all publishers as well as background services
+Will force shut all publishers as well as background services and recreate them.
+A new logging session will start, and location reading logs from the previous session will be available in the app storage, but location history logs will not be available.

 ## Known Limitations